EirikBergesen/DAT250-Labs/dat250-expass1.md

 # DAT250Lab1
-First lab of dat250
+### Short hand-in report on first lab of dat250

 Link to hosted demo application:

 https://blooming-shelf-16647.herokuapp.com/

-Problems with running HelloWorld application in Intellij after installation:
+Problem and verification with running HelloWorld application in Intellij after installation:

 Intellij would not give me the run application option, and the run-configuration would not allow me to select my HelloWorld-class as the main class to run.
 So i restarted the Intellij.
 I rewrote the code.
 And like magic, I was allowed to run the application.
+I took this as that Intellij now worked correctly.

 Creating account Heroku:

 After creating my account and validating my email, Heroku tells me that my account credidentials are invalid.
-I closed the browser and went to the official Heroku site again, end then it worked.
+I closed the browser and went to the official Heroku site again, and then it worked.

 PostgreSQL: